taeber/cwith/README.md

 Automatic cleanup using `with` statements in C
 ==============================================

-It's interesting that more C programmers don't use the `with` statement for automatic resource cleanup.
+Why don't C programmers use the `with` statement for automatic resource cleanup?

 The `with` statement looks like a `for` loop, but instead of initialization, condition, and step parts, `with` has declaration, startup, and cleanup.